ToJans/tojans.github.com/content/_index.md

 Welcome to my blog.
 My name is Tom.

 This blog is a collection of random opinionated blurbs, mostly driven by my learnings and insights.
-It should by no means be considered as the absolute thruth, but more as an exploration of [ideas](/posts/cqrs-and-functional-programming/) and opinons.
+It should by no means be considered as the absolute thruth, but more as an exploration of [ideas](/posts/cqrs-and-functional-programming/) and opinions.

 Exposing my thought process might help you in some ways, but I mostly write to self-reflect and gain more insights from your feedback.